$3,880 Perennial license (Reg.:

 Track 3Highlights in light green the difference between neutron porosity and density porosity.
 The area highlighted itself is an excellent visual indicator of clay content.
 The thicker, the more volume of shale.
 The thinner, the cleaner rock.
 Furthermore, if there would be gas presence, the neutron to density crossing would happen clearly negative in the reverse direction.
 A bonus.

-The figure below compares VSH computed as Linear GR index, Larionov and Neutron-Density difference.
+Comparison of VSH computed as Linear GR index, Larionov and Neutron-Density difference.